fastapi/fastapi/docs/advanced/nosql-databases.md

 {!./src/nosql_databases/tutorial001.py!}
 ```

-We will use this model in our path operation function, so, we don't include in it the `hashed_password`.
+We will use this model in our *path operation function*, so, we don't include in it the `hashed_password`.

 ### `UserInDB` model